Configuring Advanced Features

 • schema.table_name is the schema-qualified name of the table that you are comparing across cluster nodes.

 • --output specifies the output type;choose from json or csv when including the --output parameter to select the output type for a difference report.
-By default, the report written to diffs/<timestamp>/diff.json in json.
+By default, the report written to diffs/<YYYY-MM-DD>/diffs_<HHMMSSmmmm>.json.
+If the output mode is CSV, then ACE will generate coloured diff files to highlight differences.

 • --diff_file specifies a file that contains mismatched blocks identified during a table comparison.
 You can specify the file name when re-invoking the table-diff command to recheck a table for mismatches.
 When you use a --diff_file in conjunction with the table-diff command, the entire block identified in the file is checked; in contrast, the table-rerun command targets a specific row within a block, and so the recheck is performed on fewer rows.